Welcome to today's edition of the Rush 24-7 podcast.

 Sure.

-Uh it's called What Is This Caller Really?
+It's called What is This Caller Really?

-Ready, Janine, here we go.
+Here we go.

-Give me you've identified yourself as an independent.
+Give me, you've identified yourself as an independent.

 Great.

-I'm thinking, thinking, thinking.
+Okay, I'm thinking, thinking, thinking.

-I'm uh not crazy about gun control.
+I'm not crazy about gun control.

-Uh you you're not or you are.
+You're not or you are?

-I I like gun control.
+I like gun control.

 I'm sorry.